 “…Broadly speaking, there is an uneasy fetishisation of the white male in the gay male media of Japan…”

 In my personal experience as a Latino in Japan, I believe that white men of any nationality do indeed have an advantage in finding Japanese partners.
-By “white” I mean basically any man who looks white regardless of their actual heritage.
-This is probably because it aligns with the expectation of what a western foreigner is “supposed to” look like, and like Mr. Baunidette stated, is a fetishized image (not only in the gay world but in the straight world too) in Japan.
-If you’re not white though, don’t get discouraged!
+By “white” I mean any man who looks white regardless of their actual heritage.
+This is because it aligns with the expectation of what a western foreigner is “supposed to” look like, and like Mr. Baunidette stated, is a fetishized image in Japan.

 It also goes without saying that speaking Japanese is a huge plus when meeting Japanese guys.
-Keep in mind that since it’s already difficult to find Japanese speakers of English in general, when it comes to finding gay Japanese men who can speak English, you’re looking at a very small selection.
+Keep in mind that since it’s already difficult to find Japanese speakers of English, when it comes to finding gay Japanese men who can speak English, you’re looking at a small selection.

 In Japan, male and female gender roles are strictly defined.
 But of course, the roles in a relationship change quite a bit when it comes to two guys.